 There are several options to consider based on your business needs.
 It’s rarely a one-size-fits-all or an all-or-none approach.

 - Private cloud: Cloud computing services delivered via a company’s data center or by third-party providers for use by a single organization with no resource-sharing.
-Though private cloud offers more control and security, it comes at a higher cost.
+Though the private cloud offers more control and security, it comes at a higher cost.
 Private cloud is more often a choice of highly regulated industries, such as healthcare, insurance, finance, and government.

 - Multi-cloud: This describes the use of multiple public or private cloud vendors.
 According to IDG, more than 55% of organizations use this approach today to take advantage of best-of-breed platforms and services, improve disaster recovery, and avoid vendor lock-in.

 - Hybrid cloud: Leverages advantages of both public and private cloud options, with some data in a public cloud and other data in a private cloud.
-This option combines the scalability and cost savings of public cloud with increased security and control of private cloud.
+This option combines the scalability and cost savings of the public cloud with increased security and control of the private cloud.

 - Distributed cloud: An extension of the public cloud option, in which cloud services are “distributed” among different physical locations to speed up response times and meet the needs of “location-dependent use cases.”
 (Gartner)